wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 aware of my natural state, while you are bemused.
 Just like gold made into ornaments has no advantage over gold dust except when the mind makes it so, so are we one in beïng — we differ only in appearance.
-We discover it by beïng earnest, by searching, enquiring, questioning daily and hourly, by giving one’s life to this discovery.
+We discover it by beïng earnest, by searching, enquiring, questioning daily and hourly, by giveïng one’s life to this discovery.

 <script>